China says Nobel-winning dissident Liu Xiaobo in 'critical condition'

 A statement released by the hospital where Liu is being treated described his worsening symptoms and condition, quoting his medical team -- composed of prominent Chinese oncologists -- as saying he is not suited for invasive procedures or radiation therapy.

-"The doctors suggest close monitoring of the patient's blood pressure, correction of low blood pressure level, active anti-infection therapy and blood purification," the statement said, adding that Liu's family has been informed of the team's opinion.
+"The doctors suggested close monitoring of the patient's blood pressure, correction of low blood pressure level, active anti-infection therapy and blood purification," the statement said, adding that Liu's family has been informed of the team's opinion.

 The two Western doctors who visited Liu on Saturday afternoon said he and his family had requested that the remainder of his care be provided in Germany or the United States.